Ravenbrook/mps/procedure/review.rst

 _`.express.train`: Choo choo!
 Don't do this with untrained people.
 Revert to full review.

-_`.express.source`: All source docs must be immediately available.
+_`.express.source`: All source docs MUST be immediately available.
 If not, you know what to do by now.

-_`.express.rule`: Everyone must know the relevant rules.
+_`.express.rule`: Everyone SHOULD know the relevant rules.

 _`.express.homework`: If homework is needed, it's not an express review.